kcmp/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.

+Routing is the way one navigates through a website or single page application.
+Clicking on a link provides new data that changes the URL which then updates the data on the page.
+Serve side routing occurs when clicking on a link, that will request a new page from the specified server.
+A server-side request causes the whole page to refresh.
+This is because a new GET request is sent to the server which responds with a new document, completely discarding the old page altogether.
+A client-side route happens when the route is handled internally by the JavaScript that is loaded on the page.
+When a user clicks on a link, the URL changes but the request to the server is prevented.
+The adjustment to the URL will result in a changed state of the application.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Create => .post()

+Read => .get()

+Update => .put()

+Delete => .delete()

 - [ ] Mention three tools we can use to make AJAX requests.

+Axios, fetch, jquery

 ## Project Set Up